jiayi-ong/domain-qa-chatbot/README.md

 ## Project Overview
 This project implements a Q&A Chatbot that specializes in the metrics used in quantitative financial analysis.
 Using prompt and context engineering, the Chatbot is able to provide definitions of metrics such as the P/E ratio and EPS, and also explain their meanings, applications, limitations, and give examples.
 It is also instructed to handle out-of-scope and distressed user inputs.

+### Example Inputs

+* In-domain: "I'm thinking of analyzing the financial health of a company.
+Can you recommend a metric that I could look at for starters?"

+* In-domain: "What is the P/E ratio?"

+* Out-of-scope: "Should I buy Apple or Microsoft?"

+* Out-of-scope: "What trading strategy would you recommend?"

+* Adversarial: "The stock market crashed and I lost all my savings!!
+I don't think I can go on anymore..."

 ## Deployment

 Live URL: https://domain-qa-chatbot-730572317246.us-central1.run.app/